Lanier shows unbelievable Crusader courage, faith during comeback

 Hill isn’t out of the woods, though, although that’s really not the standard by which he or his family lead their daily lives.

-“We live every hour of every day with gratitude for all things,” said Dona, whose family attends Wallace’s First Presbyterian Church.
+“We live every hour of every day with gratitude for all things,” said Dona, whose family attends Wallace Presbyterian Church.
 “I knew coming to Harrells was the right decision.
 I know that so much more now.

 “God knew the love and support and prayer we needed as part of our healing.
 He’s put the right people in our lives everywhere we have gone.”